wmorgan/dcos-docs/1.7/administration/telemetry.md

 menu_order: 5
 ---

 To continuously improve the DC/OS experience, we have included a telemetry component that reports anonymous usage data back to us.
-We use this data to monitor the reliability of core DC/OS components, successful installations and to find out which features are most popular.
+We use this data to monitor the reliability of core DC/OS components, installations, and to find out which features are most popular.
 There are two sections that have the telemetry component implemented:

 ## System